Mcompetitions/M5-methods/README.md

 >Scores and Ranks.xlsx: Includes the scores and ranks of the top-50 submissions of the M5 Accuracy and M5 Uncertainty competition.
 The scores of the benchmarks is also provided.

+>M5-Competitors-Guide.pdf: Provides information about the set-up of the competition, the dataset, the evaluation measures, the prizes, the submission files and the benchmarks.